Segmensation/segmensation-rtd/docs/source/development/add_explicit_functionality.rst

         .then(() => store.commit('editImageReload'));
     }

+First we will determine which image is selected.
+(When multiple images are selected you may need to add code to catch that if not intended)
-This calls the API function *requestWatershed* and after executing this the displayed image will get reloaded.
+Then the API function *requestWatershed* gets called and after executing this the displayed image will get reloaded.

-This is expandable in any way you want.
-You can add some dropdown menus or some text filed or ...
-Take a look at other components already created or get inspired from `Vuetify <https://v2.vuetifyjs.com/en/>`_

 Creating API call
 --------------------------

 To link the frontend to the backend we need to create a api call.

-For this we create a function in ``segmensation-app/src/api/api.ts``.
-The function must be named ``requestWatershed`` since we did name it like this in the script part of the frontend
+For this we create a function in ``segmensation-app/src/api/api.ts``. (this is in the frontend part) The function must be named ``requestWatershed`` since we did name it like this in the script part of the frontend

 .. code-block:: typescript